canorve/EllipSect/paper/paper.md

 Galaxies are the building blocks of the large scale structure of the Universe.
 The larger ones contain billions of stars that can form one or various stellar components such as bulges, bars, disks and rings.
 Consequently, these make a wide variety in galaxy morphology.
 The quantification of the galaxy components is a fundamental step to understand their structure and composition.
 For instance, they can be compared with predictions of simulations of galaxy formation and see their evolution over time.
 Using models that fit their light distribution is one way to study those components.
 Such models are mathematical functions of surface brightness for the different components of the galaxies.
 A suitable model that reliably represents the physical properties requires a detailed inspection of the fitted models.

-A well-known program for modeling the surface brightness of astronomical sources is GALFIT [[@peng02] 1753 cites at the moment of writing this document].
+A well-known program for modeling the surface brightness of astronomical sources is GALFIT [[@peng02] 1763 cites at the moment of writing this document].
 It allows to use a wide variety of standard functions such as Sérsic [@sersic68], de Vaucouleurs [@devau48], Nuker, gaussian, among others.
 GALFIT provides the fitted model parameters, errors, and a FITS (Flexible Image Transport System) cube image to check if the galaxy model is the appropriate one.
 The FITS file contains the galaxy, model and residual images.
-Typically, a visual check on the residual image can be difficult to interpret without additional information in addition to the $\chi^2_{\nu}$.
+Typically, a visual check on the residual image can be difficult to interpret without extra information in addition to the $\chi^2_{\nu}$ statistics.
 Nevertheless, users construct surface brightness profiles from the GALFIT's output data to compare the galaxy and model images.

 GALFIT users have been using plots of surface brightness vs. radius to guide the eye for deviations from the galaxy and the model.
 To do this, they have been using IRAF's (Image Reduction and Analysis Facility) task *ellipse* [@jed87], which is another well-known program to extract surface brightness profiles through ellipse fitting of the galaxy isophotes (regions of the galaxy where the surface brightness is constant).
 This process requires the data format translation from GALFIT to *ellipse*.
 This takes time if the user needs to test various models to select the appropriate one for the galaxy.
 An additional issue is that the development and maintenance of IRAF is discontinued since 2013.
-Nowadays, IRAF is actually supported by the astronomy community.
+Nowadays, IRAF is actually supported by the Astronomy community.

 Hence, we introduce ``EllipSect``, which is a Python tool to make surface brightness profiles and extract complementary photometry from the GALFIT's output.
 The program aids the users to select, remove or change model components.
 The goal is to provide as much information as possible to select the best model. ``EllipSect``'s outputs include graphs of the surface brightness profiles for the galaxy and the model.
 In case of multiple simultaneous galaxy fitting, it takes into account the surface brightness of neighbor galaxies to the galaxy of interest.
 This is unfeasible to do with IRAF's task *ellipse* since it only takes one at a time.
 It can also include the individual model components for a detailed analysis.
 Furthermore, ``EllipSect`` complements the GALFIT photometry by adding other data besides the ones extracted from the model's parameters, such as the total magnitude, luminosity, component to total luminosity ratio, among others photometric variables (see section below).